lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 ##############################

 *Welcome to Data Management*.
-This page will give you an overview of the accounts you'll have as a member of DM.
+This page gives you an overview of the accounts you'll have as a member of DM.

 .. note::